The 4 Levels Of Strategy: The Difference & How To Apply Them

 Strategists often refer to three levels of strategy: corporate level strategy, business level strategy, and functional level strategy.

-But, they are missing a fundamental level that is key for successful strategy execution: operational level strategy.
+But, they are missing a fundamental level that is key for successful strategy executionoperational level strategy.

-No matter the level of strategy, "organizations that promote a transparency and collective culture when it comes to strategy, generate a stronger commitment and sense of accountability from their employees."
+No matter the level of strategy, "organizations that promote transparency and a collective culture when it comes to strategy, generate a stronger commitment and sense of accountability from their employees."
 This statement by Guillermo Hermosillo Cue, Global Innovation Director at Burger King in our state of strategy report echoes the importance of strategic communication regardless of the strategy level.

 Corporate Level Strategy

-Corporate level strategy
+Corporate level strategy diagram

-The corporate strategy defines the organization’s overall direction and the high-level ideas of how to move towards it.
+The corporate strategy is the highest-level strategy in an organization.
+It defines the organization’s overall direction and the high-level ideas of how to move towards it.

 These plans are usually created by leadership, such as the CEO and top management.
 Generally, this is the group involved because they have a deep understanding of the company and the strategic business knowledge needed to steer the organization in the right direction.

 A corporate strategic plan generally encompasses: